LeeMorinUCF/fracdist/cran-comments.md

 Adjustments to documentation for resubmission:
 * Shortened the package title to 63 characters.
 * Replaced examples to avoid using ```\dontrun``` environment.
+* Added description of return values to documentation.

 ## Test environments